Would you like to get a French country look for your house? Here’s how to do shabby chic sustainably and cheaply!

 2. Exposing original floorboards, beams and brick walls

-3. Painting in neutral shades or white – this is crucial, as it keeps the ‘shabby’ look clean
+3. Painting in neutral shades or white.
+This tip is crucial, as it keeps the ‘shabby’ look ‘clean’ and coherent.

-4. Using objects in unusual ways.
-For example, a teapot becomes a planter; an industrial spool becomes a table; old jeans are used to reupholster a Louis XV chair, for example.
+4. Upcycling objects in unusual ways.
+For example, a teapot becomes a planter; an industrial spool becomes a table; old jeans are used to reupholster a Louis XV chair.
 This design creates an intimate, comfortable and homely feeling, and can easily be applied to any room in the house.

 Here are some other easy tips I have for you to achieve this look: